 GAL: Is it important for you to physically hold a book you read?

-CGJ: I prefer holding a book, though I read the 2nd and 3rd Hunger Games books on my iPhone because I couldn’t wait to read them.
+CGJ: I prefer holding a book, though I read the second and third Hunger Games books on my iPhone because I couldn’t wait to read them.
 I own a Kindle but I don’t know where it is.

 GAL: How do you choose the books you read?